PdCure.org

 Pre-clinical Trials:

 The term "pre-clinical trials" refers to mouse trials before human trials.
-Currently (June 2024), Dr Mao and his Johns Hopkins team are conducting pre-clinical trials on a second generation PFFNB2 and trying to raise money for a long term (8 months) mouse study.
+Currently (Dec 2024), Dr. Mao and his Johns Hopkins team are conducting long term (8 month) pre-clinical mouse trials on a second generation PFFNB2 treatment.

 lab mice